httpwg/wg-materials/ietf94/minutes.md

 mike bishop:  see comments in the issue #76 & PR #98

-martin T,: spec typical cert checks for normal case, and if the alt svc has addtn'l reqs, need to spec them also. dont think we have real issues with alt svcs, but we have a soft fail, which ends up just degrading the ecosystem.  need to get the addtnl checks on certs right -- what is in spec now is too vague
+martin T: spec typical cert checks for normal case, and if the alt svc has additional reqs, need to spec them also. dont think we have real issues with alt svcs, but we have a soft fail, which ends up just degrading the ecosystem.  need to get the additional checks on certs right -- what is in spec now is too vague.

-mikeb: when we tried to be more specific at last ietf mtg, folks didnt' like the specifics <chuckle>
+mikeb: when we tried to be more specific at last ietf mtg, folks didn't like the specifics <chuckle>

-mnot: eg have the typical defaults, spec addtnl stuff in context of the alt svc spec
+mnot: eg have the typical defaults, spec additional stuff in context of the alt svc spec

 ekr:  <missed>

-mike b: tried to say "impls have their own reqs anyway"
+mike b: tried to say "implementations have their own reqs anyway"

-mnot: perhaps say "other" rather than "impl specific"
+mnot: perhaps say "other" rather than "implementation specific"

 martin t: essence that we reserve right to impose further restrictions is fine

-[issue #89](https://github.com/httpwg/http-extensions/issues/89) - using alt svc on local host
+[issue #89](https://github.com/httpwg/http-extensions/issues/89) - using alt svc on localhost

-mnot: patrick have anything to add?  had difficulty to generate the text, if there's no issue we can close it, if not we need addnl txt
+mnot: patrick have anything to add?  had difficulty to generate the text, if there's no issue we can close it, if not we need additional txt

-martin t: thinks Patrick's last comment is fine,
+martin t: thinks Patrick's last comment is fine

 mnot: closed

 [issue #92](https://github.com/httpwg/http-extensions/issues/92) alt-svc vs the ability to convey the scheme inside the protocol

-martin t: the point is to avoid app being confused, eg by looking at the "stack" and if see TLS underneath, they often assume https.  need app containers to shield the app from seeing that there's TLS there when doing opp security and the connection isn't authn'd -- having text along those lines a good thing -- highlight things one needs to look for.  eg in sec considerations
+martin t: the point is to avoid app being confused, eg by looking at the "stack" and if see TLS underneath, they often assume https.  need app containers to shield the app from seeing that there's TLS there when doing opp security and the connection isn't authenticated -- having text along those lines a good thing -- highlight things one needs to look for.  eg in sec considerations

 patrick m: this is similar to virt hosting environments, emphasize that origin is not changing.